 Lockett hasn’t played in a game since 2009, and will most likely be fighting just to stay on the roster.

 Fletcher is a player like Kyle Wilson that will be lining up in several different positions.
 There is a chance he emerges as the best option, but he will probably end up as depth for several positions in the secondary.

 Miles is the most intriguing of the group.
 He is an undrafted rookie out of D-II University of California-Pennsylvania.
 He is currently on the PUP, and the jump in competition means he might be destined for the practice squad.
-Still he is a player who could make an impact for this team in the coming seasons.
+Still, he is a player who could make an impact on this team in the coming seasons.